Lee Yoon-hyung

+Early life and education

-Lee was born on April 26, 1979, in South Korea.
-Her father was Samsung chief Lee Kun-hee, and her mother was Hong Ra-hee.
+Lee was born in South Korea.
+Her father was Samsung former chairman Lee Kun-hee, and her mother was Hong Ra-hee.
 She was the youngest of the four children; she had an elder brother Lee Jae-yong and two elder sisters Lee Boo-jin and Lee Seo-hyun.

 Lee graduated from Ewha Womans University in Seoul with a Bachelor of Arts degree in French language and French literature.
 She was a first year graduate student in arts management at New York University's Steinhardt School of Culture, Education, and Human Development.